14 Popular Countertop Edge Profiles Today

-The Bullnose is the perfect countertop edge profile if you have kids at home.
-It does not have any sharp corners from top to bottom, making it the most child-friendly among all other basic edge profiles.
+The bullnose is the perfect countertop edge profile if you have kids at home.
+It has no sharp corners from top to bottom, making it the most child-friendly among all other basic edge profiles.

 Moreover, it has the highest potential of minimizing the chance of breakage and chipping as it is the softest of all profiles.

 The curved profile, however, makes your countertop look thinner.

 Furthermore, spills and drips from water and beverages are more likely to follow the curve and reach your lower cabinets.